 Is It a Scam?

-Dreamtrips can't be called a scam but it's definitely not the best way to earn either, not even close.
-They sell travel packages but the pricing is astronomical, there are a lot better (and cheaper) savings packages if you know where to look.
+Dreamtrips can’t be called a scam, but it’s definitely not the best way to earn either, not even close.
+They sell travel packages, but the pricing is astronomical; there are much better (and cheaper) savings packages if you know where to look.

 Selling the business opportunity is the main focus of the company, and most people you’ll find who hold these signs are actually broke and just hoping to get a few referrals and live the dream.

-If you want to some dough, there are a lot better options than joining World Ventures.
-Using this affiliate marketing training which is also our top recommendation, you can make a living online provided you put in efforts and give it some time.
+If you want some dough, there are many better options than joining World Ventures.
+Using this affiliate marketing training which is also our top recommendation, you can make a living online provided you put in the effort and give it some time.